 Daniel Doña is one of the most prominent dancers and choreographers representing current Spanish dance scene.
 His work goes beyond formal boundaries capturing the essence of diverse styles and references.
 He comfortably moves between renewed Spanish dance, flamenco and contemporary dance, not confining to any given framework.
-Having led his own company since 2013, Daniel Doña goes on to attract new audiences with shows that fuse tradition with innovation: : Estación Seca (2004), Haz Conmigo lo que Quieras (2008), A Pie (2013), A Pie de Calle (2014), Black Box (2014), No Pausa (2015), Inestable (2015), Nada Personal (2016), Hábitat (2016), Cuerpo a Cuerpo (2017) and Psique (2018).
+Having led his own company since 2013, Daniel Doña goes on to attract new audiences with shows that fuse tradition with innovation: : Estación Seca (2004), Haz Conmigo lo que Quieras (2008), A Pie (2013), A Pie de Calle (2014), Black Box (2014), No Pausa (2015), Inestable (2015), Nada Personal (2016), Hábitat (2016), Cuerpo a Cuerpo (2017), Psique (2018) and Campo Cerrado 2019.

 MAX Award for Best Male Dancer 2019, “Ojo Crítico 2016” Award, given by Radio Nacional de España // Meritourious Honor “HEBE” Award of Performing Arts 2016 and MAX Award for Best choreography 2009.